 July 1979 – Opened First State Bank Motor Bank at 1919 Superior, Webster City, with an automatic teller machine (ATM) installed.
 This was the first ATM in Webster City.
 A second ATM was installed at the main office in 1984.
 The Motor Bank office was closed in May of 1996.
 However, in August of 1997, a Drive-Up ATM was installed which allows the customer to use this ATM from the comforts of one’s vehicle.

-1983 – Discount brokerage services were offered to bank customers through Bankers Systems Brokerage Service.
-In August of 1989, First State Bank began offering full brokerage service and that continues today under the name of First State Bank Investment Services, First State Bank offers these services through Financial Network Investment Corporation.
+1983 - Discount brokerage services were offered to bank customers through Bankers Systems Brokerage Service.
+In August of 1989, First State Bank began offering full brokerage service and that continues today under the name of First State Bank Investment Services, First State Bank offers these services through Cetera Advisor Networks LLC.

 1984 – First State Bank purchased Stanhope Insurance Agency and Farmers State Bank in Stanhope.
 Complete insurance services were offered to customers through this location.
-1988 – First Insurance Services opened in Webster City, now known as Town and Country Insurance.
-There have been a total of 18 acquisitions since 1984, including the Stanhope Insurance Agency.
-The following is a brief summary of the agencies that have been acquired, the date and the location of those agencies:
+1988 - First Insurance Services opened in Webster City, now known as Town and Country Insurance.
+There have been a total of 21 acquisitions since 1984, including the Stanhope Insurance Agency.
+The following is a listing of the agencies that have been acquired, the date and the location of those agencies:

 1984 Stanhope Insurance Agency Stanhope, Iowa